ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Related Works

-\textbf{Regression-based methods.} Estimating human mesh and pose from single images has attracted increasing attention in the computer vision community.
-The mainstream methods in this task include optimization and regression-based.
-Optimization-based approaches concentrate on the optimization algorithms to fit parametric models (e.g., SMPL~\cite{loper2015smpl}) based on 2D observations such as keypoints and silhouettes.
-These methods have been criticized for having long optimization processes and high sensitivity to initialization~\cite{kolotouros2019learning}.
+Estimating human mesh and pose~\citep{liu20243d} from single images~\citep{atrevi2017very} has attracted increasing attention in the computer vision community.
+The mainstream methods in this task include optimization, point cloud-based and regression-based.
+Point cloud-based methods~\citep{krawczyk2023segmentation}, such as HPE~\citep{xu2022head}, directly predict coordinates in 3D space to facilitate human body reconstruction.
+Optimization-based approaches concentrate on the optimization algorithms to fit parametric models (e.g., SMPL~\citep{loper2023smpl}) based on 2D observations such as keypoints and silhouettes.
+These methods have been criticized for having long optimization processes and high sensitivity to initialization~\citep{kolotouros2019learning}.
 Therefore, regression-based approaches have become a more popular paradigm in recent years, as they can directly and fast regress parameters from image features.
-HMR ~\cite{kanazawa2018end} is a milestone work that introduces reprojection loss of keypoints as weak supervision, enabling training regression models on in-the-wild datasets.
-Recent work continues to explore more advanced weak supervision loss, such as introducing fine-grained correspondences ~\cite{omran2018neural,rueegg2020chained,xu2019denserac,zhang2020learning}, providing pseudo 3D ground truth ~\cite{kolotouros2019learning,joo2020exemplar}, and improving reprojection loss~\cite{kocabas2021spec,li2022cliff}.
-For instance, SPIN~\cite{kolotouros2019learning} incorporates the optimization process into the regression framework, allowing better-optimized 3D results as supervision for the network.
-SPEC~\cite{kocabas2021spec} estimates the perspective camera from a single image and utilizes it to improve reprojection loss.
-CLIFF~\cite{li2022cliff} proposes considering the box information and computing the reprojection loss from the original images, which facilitates predicting global rotations.
+HMR~\citep{kanazawa2018end} is a milestone work that introduces reprojection loss of keypoints as weak supervision, enabling training regression models on in-the-wild datasets.
+Recent work continues to explore more advanced weak supervision loss, such as providing pseudo 3D ground truth~\citep{joo2020exemplar}, real-time regression based on multi-scale dense connections~\citep{luvizon2009ssp} and multi-Person Pose Estimation~\citep{zhao2020cluster}.
+For instance, SPIN~\citep{kolotouros2019learning} incorporates the optimization process into the regression framework, allowing better-optimized 3D results as supervision for the network.
+MHFormer++~\citep{li2023multi} and MHCanonNet~\citep{kim2024mhcanonnet} employ multi-scale attention mechanisms to address robust pose estimation.
+CLIFF~\citep{li2022cliff} proposes considering the box information and computing the reprojection loss from the original images, which facilitates predicting global rotations.
 However, all these methods employ global representation for regression, making them sensitive to occlusion and partially visible humans.